To beat water crisis, Chennaites create ‘Mini Forest’ the Japanese way

 Can it be done easily? ''Yes,'' says Jaikumar. ''All we need is a small place in the backyard, saplings and compost.''

-The Miyawaki method is popular in the world and is becoming popular in India's urban spaces.
-Several industries, factories, and residential apartments in top metropolitan cities adopt this method to increase green cover amidst the concrete jungle.
+The Miyawaki method is popular across the world and is becoming popular in India's urban spaces.
+Several industries, factories, and residential apartments in top metropolitan cities have adopted this method to increase green cover amidst the concrete jungle.

 There are also training classes conducted in the city by professionals for adopting Miyawaki in industries and public spaces.